martinorob/mail2calendar/README.md

 Create calendar event from an email using Mail Mac application

 # Install
+Download "mail2calendar.zip"
+Unzip it.
-Save "mail2calendar.workflow" into ~/Library/Services/ folder
+Copu mail2calendar.workflow into ~/Library/Services/ folder

 Open Finder, click on Go and then on Go to Folder or